rssnyder/discord-stock-ticker/README.md

 python main.py
 ```

+You can also set `SET_NICKNAME=1`  to enable changing the bot's nickname to the price to get name updates more often than once per hour.

+To modify the update frequency of the activity/nickname, set `FREQUENCY` (eg. `FREQUENCY=10`).

 To see a list of cryptos avalible (we are using the coingecko API):

 ```
 curl -X GET "https://api.coingecko.com/api/v3/coins/list" -H  "accept: application/json" | jq '.[].id'
 ```

 ### Docker